openzipkin/zipkin-ruby/README.md

 ## Development

 This project uses Rspec.
 Make sure your PRs contain proper tests.
-We have two rake task to help finding performance issues:
+We have two rake tasks to help finding performance issues:
 ```
 rake benchmark
 ```